ecosensors/EcoBoard/examples/README.md

 # Examples
 ## Why
-My aim is to bring together 6 years of work on my various embedded system projects on a board and to provide various simple examples to learn how to develop with Arduino based on my own board EcoBoard v3.
+My aim is to bring together 6 years of work on my various embedded system projects on a board and to provide various simple examples to learn how to develop with Arduino based on my own developpement board EcoBoard v3.

+My goal is to write/improve/adjust all of the provided examples for student projects or education purpose.

 ![EcoBoard with Lora module](../assets/ecoboard-lora.jpg)

 I do this work in my spare time and as a hobby.

-The developpement of the exercice are in progress.
+The developpement of the exercices are in progress.
 For now, all exercises preceded by a number (0x_name) are ready.

 All examples are distributed WITHOUT WARRANTY!